-In order to proceed with the treatment of a partially erupted tooth, the operculum on the tooth should be removed by surgery; this surgery is called the operculectomy.
+In order to proceed with getting over such Dental problems and treatment of a partially erupted tooth, the operculum on the tooth should be removed by surgery; this surgery is called the operculectomy.
 Typically, operculectomy is performed for the treatment of a partially erupted wisdom tooth.